jmkim0309/fewshot-egnn/README.md

 ## Result
 Here are some experimental results presented in the paper.
-You should be able to reproduce all the results by using the trained models which can be downloaded from [here].
+You should be able to reproduce all the results by using the trained models which can be downloaded from [here] (will be available soon).
 #### miniImageNet, non-transductive

 | Model                    |  5-way 5-shot acc (%)|